losfair/IceCore/README.md

 and you should see your first `hello_world` application running!

+# Examples

+[ia/examples](https://github.com/losfair/IceCore/tree/master/ia/examples) contains a few examples that show how to do networking and build servers in Ice.

 # Comparison with native binaries

 The WebAssembly VM has to do some necessary checks and translations to ensure things work correctly.
 Therefore, it is always a little slower than precompiled native binaries.
 However, the difference is quite small and normally doesn't become the performance bottleneck for real-world applications.